Loved Again Media Brings Back the Joy of Owning Music with Its Curated CD Subscription Box

 The CD Subscription Box is as much about sustainability as it is about nostalgia.
 Every disc shipped represents one fewer item destined for the waste stream.
 By rescuing and rehoming quality media, the company is reducing waste while giving classic albums a new audience.

-“The environmental side matters to us,” the spokesperson added.
+“The environmental side matters to us,” Dray added.
 “We see it as a win-win — collectors get affordable, shelf-worthy music, and we help keep thousands of discs in circulation instead of storage or landfill.”

 Each package is shipped using recyclable materials, and all media is carefully handled, sorted, and repackaged in a climate-controlled warehouse.